craigfrancis/php-is-literal-rfc/readme.txt

 As noted by MarkR, the biggest benefit will come when it can be used by PDO and similar functions (//mysqli_query//, //preg_match//, //exec//, etc).
 But the basic idea can be used immediately by frameworks and general abstraction libraries, and they can give feedback for future work.

-**Phase 2** could introduce a way for programmers to specify certain function arguments only accept literals, and/or specific value-objects their project trusts (this idea comes from [[https://web.dev/trusted-types/|Trusted Types]] in JavaScript).
+**Phase 2** could introduce a way for programmers to specify certain PHP function/method arguments can only accept literals, and/or specific value-objects their project trusts (this idea comes from [[https://web.dev/trusted-types/|Trusted Types]] in JavaScript).

 For example, a project could require the second argument for //pg_query()// only accept literals or their //query_builder// object (which provides a //__toString// method); and that any output (print, echo, readfile, etc) must use the //html_output// object that's returned by their trusted HTML Templating system (using //ob_start()// might be useful here).